 Finally, I found a plus side to the summer heat.
 It's currently sitting on my windowsill.

 For all the hubbub made over crème fraîche—gourmet markets charge an arm and a leg for this creamier, milder cousin to sour cream, and chefs and television cooks mostly treat it as a specialty item, often naming a substitute for folks who can't find or afford it—it's shockingly easy to make at home, and half as expensive.
-Not to mention, science-project-style fun.
+Not to mention it's science-project-style fun.

 Since today, our dairy is pasteurized (if not ultra-pasteurized), we have to introduce outside lactic culture to make crème fraiche.
 Lucky for us, two inexpensive dairy-section neighbors have just what we need: buttermilk and yogurt.